epccs/RPUpi/Hardware/Testing/linux.md

 [Etcher]: https://etcher.io/

 On Ubuntu 17.04 I needed to install libgconf-2-4 to allow etcher to run.
-Etcher (in the zip) is an application image, it does not install anything it just needs premision to run.
+Etcher (in the zip) is an application image, it does not install anything it just needs permission to run.

 ```
 sudo apt-get install libgconf-2-4